LenaKari/configfiles/README.md

 1. Place the dot files into your home directory.

-2. Create a .vim folder in your home directory.
+2. Create .vim/ in your home directory.

-3. Within .vim/, create a folder called color.
+3. Create color/ within vim/.
 This is where you will put any color themes you use.
-I use: [Monokai](https://github.com/tomasr/molokai)
+I use Monokai, which is included.
+You'll need to updated the .vimrc if you decide to use a different theme.

 4. Install [Pathogen](https://github.com/tpope/vim-pathogen), [Vundle](https://github.com/gmarik/Vundle.vim), or a similar Vim plugin manager.